hgao080/atc-portfolio/README.md

 npm start
 ```

 The site should now be accessible at [http://localhost:3000/atc-portfolio](http://localhost:3000/atc-portfolio) in your browser.
+Alternatively the website can be visited at [ATC Portfolio(https://hgao080.github.io/atc-portfolio/)]